KJLankinen/cubble/README.md

 make clean
 ```
 The first rule should normally be used to build the simulation.
 It builds
 an optimized executable to `bin/optimized/cubble`.

-The second rule can be used
-to build a very slow version of the code for debugging.
-Note that this version
+The second rule can be used to build a very slow version of the code for
-is extremely slow compared to the optimized version, since the GPU and CPU are
+debugging.
+Note that this version is extremely slow compared to the optimized
-synchronized between every GPU call and additionally all the compiler
+version, since the GPU and CPU are synchronized between every GPU call and
-optimizations are turned off.
-The debug executable can be found in
+additionally all the compiler optimizations are turned off.
+The debug executable
+can be found in `bin/debug/cubble`.

-`bin/debug/cubble`.
-The third rule removes the contents of the bin directory.
+The third rule removes the contents of the bin directory, i.e. it's a glorified
+`rm -rf bin/`.

 ## Running the program
 Once the binary has been compiled, it can be found in `bin/xxx/cubble`, where